amanda-ng518/RobustTRegression/README.md

 - "twopt" : two-point contamination in which any response value may become $-5$ or 5 with a probability $\lambda /2$ each, where $\lambda$ is the contamination probability.
 - `NULL` (also set `contam_prob` = 0): ignore contamination specification

 `contam_prob` should be a number between 0 to 1, controlling for the probability of contamination in the data.
 Remember to choose a non-null option in `contam_type` if `contam_prob` is set as non-zero.
-Optionally, you may a random `seed` for reproducibility.
+Optionally, you may a set random `seed` for reproducibility.
 By default, `mean = 0, sigma = 1`.

 Example:
 ```r